threalwinky/threalwinky.github.io/content/post/imaginary2025/index.md

 ![image](https://hackmd.io/_uploads/HJVYr3T9eg.png)

-when we register, there is an email to send temporary password.
-But it seems like being developed
+When we register, the system is supposed to send a temporary password by email.
+However, this feature seems like under development.

 ```js
 db.run(query, [nEmail, hash], (err) => {